Skip to main content

 PathMarkerLayer

 Create directional markers along a path (arrows by default) while reusing the PathOutlineLayer halo renderer.
 The layer is useful for visualizing traffic flow, transit routes, or any polyline where the travel direction matters.
-Markers are positioned in screen space so they stay evenly spaced regardless of map zoom level.
+Marker placement is resolved from projected screen-space path length, and the default marker renderer uses pixel-sized triangle arrows so they remain legible while zooming.

-See the Path outline and marker example for a live walkthrough.
+See the path outline, marker, and dependency arrow example for a live walkthrough.

 Usage